Account-Git/Arduino-to-ESP32/README.md

 D7 HIGH = 11111111

+All bits are steady - no intermittent results

 So what did we change to get these latest results?

 We have changed the SPI_MODE and set the bit order back to MSBFIRST.

 On the previous test we had the bit order set to LSBFIRST and we also had SPI_MODE0 set.
 After testing, SPI_MODE0, SPI_MODE1 and SPI_MODE3 yielded the same results, but changing to SPI_MODE2 gave us these new results, which are much nearer to our goal.